Dispersion for the wave and Schr\"odinger equations outside a ball and counterexamples: Introduction

-Investigating scattering of waves by obstacles has a long tradition in physics and applied mathematics, stretching back to the work of Fresnel on diffraction (based on Huygens-Fresnel principle), which was the turning point for the wave theory of light.
-Since then, many researchers contributed to both qualitative and quantitative understanding of the subject, among which we should mention Kirchhoff, Watson, Fock, Frieldlander, Keller, Buslaev, Nussenzweig, Ludwig, Babich, etc. H\"ormander \cite{horFIO} made geometrical optics a branch of mathematics, providing powerful tools and clarifying relevant concepts: "a wealth of others ideas" from geometrical optics (referred to in the introduction to \cite{horFIO}) was later on exploited by Melrose, Taylor, Andersson, Eskin, Sj\"ostrand and Ivrii in dealing with propagation of singularities for mixed problems.
+The study of wave scattering has a rich history, starting with Fresnel's work on diffraction and involving numerous researchers who contributed to understanding this phenomenon.
+H\"ormander \cite{horFIO} made geometrical optics a branch of mathematics, providing powerful tools and clarifying relevant concepts: "a wealth of others ideas" from geometrical optics (referred to in the introduction to \cite{horFIO}) was later on exploited by Melrose, Taylor, Andersson, Eskin, Sj\"ostrand and Ivrii in dealing with propagation of singularities for mixed problems.
 Of particular importance in recent works is the Melrose and Taylor parametrix for the diffractive Dirichlet problem which gives the form of the solution to \eqref{WE} near diffractive points (see also Zworski \cite{zw90}).

-The main difficulty in the exterior of convex obstacles is represented by the behavior of the diffracted wave, both near the shadow boundary and near the boundary of the obstacle; to quote (the opening line of) Ludwig \cite{lud}, "the asymptotic behavior of the field scattered by a convex object at high frequencies is extremely complicated"...
-The study of this particular regime (a neighbourhood of a diffractive - or grazing - ray, which hits the boundary without being deviated) started with the work of Keller \cite{keller} on the geometrical theory of diffraction - which can be seen as an extension of geometrical optics which accounts for diffraction.
-When the obstacle is regular, this theory shows that the shadow region is reached by rays that are "creeping" on the boundary surface.
-These rays follow Fermat's principle and therefore creep on the surface following the shortest possible path, in other words following boundary geodesics, before joining an observation point near the shadow region.
+The complexity of diffracted waves, particularly near shadow boundaries, was highlighted by researchers like Keller, who developed a geometrical theory of diffraction.
+This theory explains how rays "creep" along obstacle boundaries following the shortest possible path.
 After Keller's work \cite{keller}, it had been conjectured that the decreasing rate of the intensity of light in the shadow region had to be $\exp(-C\tau^{1/3})$, where $\tau$ is the frequency and where the constant $C$ depends on the geometry of the geodesic flow on the boundary of the obstacle.
-Assuming an analytic boundary, this was proved by Lebeau \cite{le84} (and used as a crucial tool in the work \cite{BLR}).
-The $C^{\infty}$ boundary case was proved a decade later by Hargé and Lebeau \cite{hale94} with a different argument.
+Assuming an analytic boundary, this was proved by Lebeau \cite{le84} and then by Hargé and Lebeau \cite{hale94} for $C^{\infty}$ boundary.